-Kanu Hawaii is a founding partner of Zero Waste Oahu and a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
+Kanu Hawaii is a founding partner of Zero Waste Oahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
 Read about how we collaborate and the work that these organizations do to improve local communities.

 King Kamehameha Celebration Commission honors King Kamehameha the Great for creating a unified island kingdom with strength and intelligence.
 Annual festivities, including the Lei Draping ceremony, Pā‘ū, and other statewide Kamehameha Day parade events, commemorate the June 11 holiday.

 Zero Waste Oahu is building a healthier future, with a balanced consumer culture and less waste, through a system of proactive interventions in our current production methods, purchasing practices, and waste management, systems.
 Kanu Hawaii collaborated with Kokua Hawaii Foundation, Surfrider Oahu, Sustainable Coastlines Hawaii, and the Sierra Club of Hawaii to establish Zero Waste Oahu.

 Shifted Energy develops and deploys integrated solutions to retrofit electric water heaters into grid-interactive energy storage devices at low cost and massive scale.
 Shifted Energy began as a project under Kanu Hawaii and has since grown into an for-profit, social venture that Kanu retains an ownership stake in, but stands alone outside of the nonprofit.
 Incubating this social enterprise and spinning it off to become their own entity allows us to increase our overall capacity to address social issues while growing social change agents.